andreynaz4renko/junit-jupiter-annotations-helper/README.md

-# JUnit Inspections Plugin 🚀
+# JUnit Jupiter Annotations Helper Plugin 🚀

-Welcome to the **JUnit Inspections Plugin** for IntelliJ IDEA!
+Welcome to the **JUnit Jupiter Annotations Helper Plugin** for IntelliJ IDEA!
 This plugin helps you keep your JUnit tests clean and consistent with two powerful code inspections.
 Built with ❤️ by [andreynaz4renko](https://github.com/andreynaz4renko).

 ---